B13rg/croissant/docs/croissant-spec-draft.md

 ### Data Types

-Specifying data types on the `Fields` of `RecordSets` is crucial for data validation, and downstream processing, e.g., to enable ML frameworks to automatically populate the right data structures when loading datasets.
+Specifying data types on the `Fields` of `RecordSets` is crucial for data validation and downstream processing, e.g., to enable ML frameworks to automatically populate the right data structures when loading datasets.

-Croissant supports two kinds of data types: simple, atomic data types such as integers and strings, and semantic data types, which convey more meaning and can be structured (more on that below).
+Croissant supports two kinds of data types:

+- Simple, atomic data types such as integers and strings.
+- Semantic data types, which convey more meaning and can be structured.

 Data types can be specified at two levels:

 - On individual `Field`s, to specify a type that each value of that specific field will conform to.
 This is a standard notion of typing, similar to, say, assigning a type to a column in a database table.
 - On an entire `RecordSet`, to specify a type that each record conforms to, as well as possibly mandatory fields.

-#### DataType
+#### DataType Class

-The data type of values expected for a `Field` in a `RecordSet`.
+The variety of values expected in a `dataType` property on a `Field` or `RecordSet`.
 This class is inspired by the `Datatype` class in [CSVW](https://csvw.org/).
-In addition to simple atomic types, types can be semantic types, such as `schema.org` classes, as well types defined in other vocabularies.
+In addition to simple atomic types, semantic types such as `schema.org` classes as well types defined in other vocabularies can be used.

 A field may have more than a single assigned `dataType`, in which case at least one must be an atomic data type (e.g.: `sc:Text`), while other types can provide more semantic information, possibly in the context of ML.

-Commonly used atomic data types:
+Commonly used data types:

 <table>
   <thead>